NUTRITION

 Here are six of the healthiest seeds for smoothies to make your average smoothie a nutritional powerhouse!

 Don't let their small size fool you; chia seeds are superfoods and incredibly rich in fiber, omega-3 fatty acids, protein, and antioxidants.
-In fact, just one tablespoon of chia seeds contains 5 grams of fiber and 3 grams of protein.
+In fact, just one tablespoon of chia seeds contains 5 grams of fiber (excellent for gut health) and 3 grams of protein.

 They also contain calcium and phosphorus, and a 28-gram serving contains 30% of the RDI (recommended daily intake) for magnesium and manganese.